RVing in Canada: A Complete Guide

 Documentation for Pets

 Bringing your cat or dog on your Canadian adventure will be a breeze as long as you have the proper paperwork.
-For each pet, you must provide proof of a current rabies vaccination.
+For each pet, always carry proof of a current rabies vaccination.

 Crossing the Border